mdconaway/fastapi-cruddy-framework/README.md

 disable_delete: bool = False,
 disable_get_one: bool = False,
 disable_get_many: bool = False,
+# The disable_relationship_getters list allow app developers to instruct the framework to NOT hoist
+# an automatic GET route for a list of specific named relationships.
+Note, that any relationship name
+# you disable will also cause the corresponding "link" entry that would point out that relationship
+# to be removed from Swagger documentation, as well as from any returned link objects in real-world
+# response payloads.
+This would effectively make a relationship invisble in GET routing.
+disable_relationship_getters: list[str] = [],
 # The disable_nested_objects flag prevents users from sending dictionaries inside of relationship arrays
 # which the server will automatically unpack by default into an attempted create or update of the related
 # resource.
 Any nested objects sent will still flow through the entire policy chain of the target resource!